Menu

 shutterstock.com

-When we talk about entrepreneurial hubs, locations such as Israel, Silicon Valley, or Berlin spring to mind.
-But Singapore is not far behind; thanks to intelligent government decisions and sound governance, the country has become an ideal starting place for new businesses.
+When we talk about entrepreneurial hubs, locations such as Israel, Silicon Valley, or Berlin spring to mind, but Singapore is not far behind; thanks to intelligent government decisions and sound governance, the country has become an ideal starting place for new businesses.

 Singapore's Block 71 was described by The Economist as “the world's most tightly packed entrepreneurial ecosystem”.
 It's home to hundreds of startups, only a few miles away from government-sponsored innovation hubs such as the Fusionopolis.

 It might appear somewhat surprising that a country like Singapore (long known for its respect for traditional values and its appreciation of job security and structured career progression) should today be a hotbed of entrepreneurial innovation.
-However, a spate of government-led policies have pushed locals to try their hand at entrepreneurship and the Singaporean scene is now booming.
+However, a spate of government-led policies has pushed locals to try their hand at entrepreneurship, and the Singaporean scene is now booming.
 The forward-looking government of Singapore has also sought to draw foreign entrepreneurs, and the most convenient pathway is the Singapore Entrepreneur Pass (EntrePass) scheme.
-Ranked as one of the best places in which to do business, and with a corporate tax rate of only 17%, Singapore truly presents the ideal conditions to set up a thriving business.
+Ranked as one of the best places to do business, and with a corporate tax rate of only 17%, Singapore truly presents the ideal conditions to set up a thriving business.

 The EntrePass Scheme